-- First-in-class AR degrader being tested in men with metastatic castration-resistant prostate cancer who have progressed on standards of care (enzalutamide, abiraterone) - In preclinical models, overcomes known resistance mechanisms to enzalutamide and abiraterone - · Highly selective degradation of AR - Phase 1 clinical trial initiated 1Q19; preliminary data expected 4Q19 - Received FDA "Fast Track" designation in May 2019
+- First-in-class AR degrader being tested in men with metastatic castration-resistant prostate cancer who have progressed on standards of care (enzalutamide, abiraterone) - In preclinical models, overcomes known resistance mechanisms to enzalutamide and abiraterone - Highly selective degradation of AR; not brain penetrant - Received FDA "Fast Track" designation in May 2019 - Initial safety/pharmacokinetic data shared Oct.
+2019 - Completed Phase 1 dose escalation data expected 1H20

-^{1.} According to the American Cancer Society, prostate cancer is the second leading cause of cancer death in men in the U.S. (~174k diagnosed/yr1); 35-45k new incidences of mCRPC in the U.S. each year
+1. According to the American Cancer Society, prostate cancer is the second leading cause of cancer death in men in the U.S. (~174k diagnosed/yr1); 35-45k new incidences of mCRPC in the U.S. each year